 How to build trust?

 We are humans, we think and talk as humans.
-For us building trust is essential.
+For us, building trust is essential.
 We can make decisions, change subjects without following a particular logical order.
-So the main problem with the human-bot interaction is that humans like to test bots in order to get an idea on how “smart” it is.
+So the main problem with the human-bot interaction is that humans like to test bots in order to get to know how “smart” it is.
 When the user starts this “game” there’s a high chance that the bot will fail at some point — even if it deals with huge datasets such as Amazon’s inventory like Kip —.